maximemulder/clam/README.md

 # Features

-Clam aims to be a small lambda-calculus-like programming language with an easily readable syntax and many features borrowed from System $F^ω_{<:}$ and its derivatives to experiment with.
+Clam aims to be a small experimental functional programming language with an easily readable syntax and many features borrowed from System $F^ω_{<:}$ and its derivatives to experiment with.

 ## Literals